Workers' Party (Ireland): 1992 split between Workers' Party and Democratic Left

 Proinsias De Rossa led his faction out of the Workers' Party and into Democratic Left, taking with them the vast majority of the Workers' Party's elected representatives.

 In early 1992, following a failed attempt to change the organisation's constitution, six of the party's seven TDs, its MEP, numerous councillors and a significant minority of its membership broke off to form Democratic Left, a party which later merged with the Labour Party in 1999.
+The continuing Workers' Party maintained its Marxist–Leninist orientation, explicitly reaffirming it at its 2015 Ard Fheis.

+Debates within the party reflected wider divisions in European communism.
+During the late 1970s, some members became interested in Eurocommunism, particularly the ideas of the Italian and Spanish communist parties.
+Des Geraghty drew on these ideas to question the party's economic policies, while Seán Garland and Des O'Hagan emphasised relations with the Soviet Union and East Germany.
+The political changes in Eastern Europe in 1989 intensified debate over the party's ideology and organisation.
+Eoghan Harris advocated adopting social democracy, while Garland and O'Hagan opposed proposals they regarded as abandoning the Leninist conception of a revolutionary party.

 The reasons for the split were twofold.
 Firstly, a faction led by Proinsias De Rossa wanted to move the party towards an acceptance of free-market economics.
 Following the collapse of communism in eastern Europe, they felt that the Workers' Party's Marxist stance was now an obstacle to winning support at the polls.
 Secondly, media accusations had once again surfaced regarding the continued existence of the Official IRA which, it was alleged, remained armed and involved in fund-raising robberies, money laundering and other forms of criminality.

 De Rossa and his supporters sought to distance themselves from alleged paramilitary activity at a special Árd Fheis held at Dún Laoghaire on 15 February 1992.
 A motion proposed by De Rossa and General Secretary Des Geraghty sought to stand down the existing membership, elect an 11-member provisional executive council and make several other significant changes in party structures was defeated.
 The motion to "reconstitute" the party achieved the support of 61% of delegates.
 However, this was short of the two-thirds majority needed to change the Workers' Party constitution.
 The Workers' Party later claimed that there was vote rigging by the supporters of the De Rossa motion.
 As a result of the conference's failure to adopt the motion, De Rossa and his supporters split from the organisation and established a new party which was temporarily known as "New Agenda" before the permanent name of "Democratic Left" was adopted.
 In the South the rump of the party was left with seven councillors and one TD.

 In the North, before the 1992 split, the party had four councillors – Tom French stayed with the party, Gerry Cullen (Dungannon) and Seamus Lynch (Belfast) joined New Agenda/Democratic Left, and David Kettyles ran in subsequent elections in Fermanagh as an Independent or Progressive Socialist.